ahmetsoykan/system-design/README.md

 ### Pipeline configurations
 - create a repository on github and commit
-- update repository variables with these keys which are defined at .github/workflow/pipeline.yml at line 12.
+- update repository variables with expected keys which are also defined on .github/workflow/pipeline.yml at line 12.
-- commit a tag to repository and this deploys the application and its infrastructure and shares the reachable URL with you
+- commit a tag to repository and this deploys the application and infrastructure and shares the reachable URL with you
 - test

 ## Performance